Rashidun Caliphate: Umar's reign (634–644)

 While the caliphate continued its rapid expansion, Umar laid the foundations of a political structure that could hold it together.
 He created the Diwan, a bureau for transacting government affairs.
 The military was brought directly under state control and into its pay.
 Crucially, in conquered lands, Umar did not require that non-Muslim populations convert to Islam, nor did he try to centralize government.
 Instead, he allowed subject populations to retain their religion, language, and customs, and he left their government relatively untouched, imposing only a governor (amir) and a financial officer called an amil.
 These new posts were integral to the efficient network of taxation that financed the empire.

 With the bounty secured from conquest, Umar was able to support its faith in material ways: the companions of Muhammad were given pensions on which to live, allowing them to pursue religious studies and exercise spiritual leadership in their communities and beyond.
+Upon entering Jerusalem, Umar ordered that rubbish be cleared away from the mount of the Temple of Solomon and that a mosque be built there.
+Jebran Chamieh writes that Muslim stories passed down after his death stress Umar's "asceticism, his care for the poor, and ... for public money.
+Tradition claims that he had a single threadbare dress thawb which he patched with leather whenever it was torn.
+The purpose of these tales was to emphasize his piety and abnegation, and that he did not take money from the treasury", however history books make no mention of Omar ever donating "his share to the treasury or to the poor".
+It is difficult to reconcile these stories of self-denial "with the fact that the other leading Companions amassed great wealth", and Umar's share of the spoils from the conquered lands was at least equal to their shares.

-Umar is also remembered for establishing the Islamic calendar; it is lunar-like the Arabian calendar, but the origin is set in 622, the year of the Hijra when Muhammad emigrated to Medina.
+Umar is also remembered for establishing the Islamic calendar; like the Arabian calendar, it is lunar, but the origin is set in 622, the year of the Hijra when Muhammad emigrated to Medina.

 While Umar was leading the morning prayers in 644, he was assassinated by the Persian slave Abu Lu'lu'a Firuz.
 He appointed Suhayb ibn Sinan to lead the prayers.

 Uthman's reign (644–656)

+Uthman ibn Affan (عثمان ابن عفان) (c.
+573 – 17 June 656), who became the third caliph at the age of 70, was one of the early companions, and son in law of Muhammad by marriage to two of Muhammad and Khadija daughters Ruqayyah and Umm Kulthum.
+Uthman was born into the powerful Umayyad clan of the Meccan Quraysh tribe.
+Under his leadership, the empire expanded into Fars (present-day Iran), some of Khorasan (present-day Afghanistan), and Armenia.
+His rule ended when he was assassinated.
+Uthman is perhaps best known for forming the committee which standardised and canonised the Quran.

 Election of Uthman

-Before Umar died, he appointed a committee of six men to decide on the next caliph and charged them with choosing one of their own numbers.
-All of the men, like Umar, were from the tribe of Quraysh.